People of diverse faiths and spiritualities leading the environmental movement to create healthy, just, and sustainable communities for all.

-Faith in Place has Outreach Staff supporting communities across Illinois.
+Faith in Place has Outreach Staff supporting communities across Illinois, Indiana, and Wisconsin.
 We are also a proud affiliate of Interfaith Power & Light, a national organization working for environmental justice across the United States.

 We implement programs in our five program areas – Climate Change & Energy, Sustainable Food & Land Use, Water Preservation, Advocacy, and Youth Empowerment – in close collaboration with our 358 faith partners and over 180 Green Teams.

 When people of diverse faith and spiritualities engage with a well-coached Green Team, they are empowered to take action to address environmental and racial injustices within their communities.
 These actions result in healthier, more equitable, and resilient communities.

 Our 20 plus years of doing this work has taught us that the key to achieving our vision is a well-coached Green Team.
 Green Teams are groups of three or more people from a spiritual community or area who join to create healthier communities by advancing environmental and racial justice.
 Green Teams work within the context of their community’s unique culture, history, and spiritual practices.

 Green Teams are trusted messengers, mobilizing members of their broader community for environmental action.
 Without effective coaching, a Green Team can often struggle to enact the change desired.
 The loss of a strong leader, the completion of an energizing or exhausting project, or tensions over divergent interests can derail a team operating on good intentions alone.
 Effective outside coaching is critical to maintaining momentum.